Luis Muñoz (poet)

+Luis Muñoz is a Spanish poet, author, and University of Iowa professor.

+Early life and education

-Luis Muñoz is a native of Granada, Spain.
-He holds a PhD in Literature from the University of Granada.
+Muñoz was born in Granada, Spain in 1966.
+He holds a PhD in Spanish Literature from the University of Granada.
+Additionally, Muñoz earned degrees in both Hispanic philology and romance studies.

+Career

-He has published six collections of poetry: Vecindad (2018); Querido silencio (2006), which won El Público award; Correspondencias (2001), which won the Generación del 27 and Ojo Crítico awards; El apetito (1998); Manzanas amarillas (1995); and Septiembre (1991).
+Muñoz has published seven collections of poetry: Un Momento (2024); Vecindad (2018); Querido silencio (2006), which won El Público award; Correspondencias (2001), which won the Generación del 27 and Ojo Crítico awards; El apetito (1998); Manzanas amarillas (1995); and Septiembre (1991).

 His poetic work up to 2005 is also gathered in the book Limpiar pescado.
 Poesía reunida 1991-2005 (2005).
 A bilingual selection of his poems, From Behind What Landscape.
 New and Selected Poems, translated by Curtis Bauer and with a foreword by Ilya Kaminsky, was published in 2015.

 He teaches at the University of Iowa, where he directs the MFA in Spanish Creative Writing Program.

 Works

 Vecindad (Visor, 2018).
-“A sum of meanings… With Vecindad Luis Muñoz has published one of the best poetry books of the decade and of course in recent years.
-A collection of poems that could give us much more play in our analysis, and that is itself a treatise on poetry and a guide for the initiated or layman.
-An essential volume in poetry in the Spanish language today ” (Juan Carlos Abril).
+A poetry collection by Luis Muñoz, published by Visor in 2018.
+The book functions as a structural guide to poetry.
+In a review for the work, literary critic Juan Carlos Abril praised the collection for its accessibility to both initiated readers and laymen.

 Querido silencio (Tusquets, 2006).
-Thinned down to its most concise formulation, with a deliberately minimalist language and with a preference for open endings that seem to temporarily suspend the narrative flow, the poems of Querido silencio achieve, like few others, a particular vibration, a discharge that leaves in the air a meaning to the once familiar and symbolic.
-Because the emotional force of the poem, and Luis Muñoz knows it very well, is not only in what is named, but also in what is silent, in the beloved silences.
+A collection characterized by minimalist language and open-ended poems, which won the El Público award.

 Limpiar pescado.
 Poetry collected (Visor, 2005).
 Poetry reunited collects his four books published until 2005 and a section with new poems.

 Correspondencias (Visor, 2001) is taken from "Correspondances", Baudelaire's sonnet.
 “The title wants to highlight a main mechanism of poetry, that of analogy, the proposal of routes between elements of different levels of reality, that of the senses, that of ideas, that of feelings, but stripping them of the« profound unity ”, which is what Baudelaire and the poets of his time aspired to” (Luis Muñoz).